holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 the computer and give students the confidence to look "inside" the various abstractions that give computers their power.

-In the first half of the course, students will be exposed to the basics of programming.
+In the first part of the course, students will be exposed to the basics of programming.
 The goal will be to understand the fundamentals of computational thinking and to identify opportunities to utilize automation.
-In the second half, they will utilize this knowledge to understand different “levels” of abstraction within the computer.
+In the second part, they will utilize this knowledge to understand different “levels” of abstraction within the computer.
 This will include seeing how 1's and 0's can be used to represent all manners of data including pictures and text.
-It will also include understanding how the parts of computers work together to provide a single unified experience.
+It will also include understanding how the parts of computers work together to provide a single, unified experience.

-The theme of the course will be "it's not magic.”
+The theme of the course will be "it's not magic."
 Students will learn to assess the power that abstraction provides to its users.
 They will also learn how abstraction can be used to take power away from users.
 The aim will be to instill confidence when approaching new technologies and to understand the